 What is an overbite?

 When the vertical overlap is 2-4mm, or around 30% of the lower teeth is covered, this is considered normal.
-A deep overbite, also known as a deep bite, occurs when the overlap is 4-6mm or more.
-In the case of a very severe overbite, the upper teeth may completely cover the lower teeth and even dig into the lower gum.
+A deep overbite, also known as a deep bite, occurs when the teeth overlap by 4-6mm or more.
+In the case of a very severe overbite, the upper jaw may completely cover the lower teeth and even dig into the lower gum.

-An overbite can be both horizontal and vertical, meaning the upper teeth protrude at the front and hang too far down over the lower teeth.
+An overbite can be both horizontal and vertical, meaning the top teeth protrude at the front and hang too far down over the lower front teeth.

 The video below gives a brief visual explanation of these different dental problems: